Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Supplement

-\item \textbf{Section~\ref{sec:supp_ablation}: Methodological Analysis and Ablation Studies.} We present statistical analysis of the pseudo-target quality filtering (pass vs. fail rates).
-Additionally, we provide an in-depth comparison of pseudo-target generation strategies—specifically analyzing RF-Solver (with and without attention injection) versus SDEdit—and their impact on downstream adaptation performance.
+\begin{itemize} \item \textbf{Section~\ref{sec:supp_impl}: Dataset and Implementation Details.} We provide comprehensive descriptions of the dataset configurations, degradation parameters, and specific implementation hyperparameters used in our experiments. \item \textbf{Section~\ref{sec:supp_eval}: Evaluation Protocols.} We detail the specific criteria and methodology employed for the human evaluation studies and quantitative metrics. \item \textbf{Section~\ref{sec:supp_ablation}: Methodological Analysis and Ablation Studies.} We present statistical analysis of the target quality filtering (pass vs. fail rates).
+Additionally, we provide an in-depth comparison of generation strategies (specifically analyzing RF-Solver with and without attention injection versus SDEdit) and their impact on downstream adaptation performance. \item \textbf{Section~\ref{sec:supp_generality}: Generality and Additional Baseline Comparisons.} We provide additional quantitative comparisons on REDS and DPED-iPhone to demonstrate framework generality across different student/teacher capacities (SwinIR CNN student and SD 1.3B teacher) and evaluate GMD against recent fine-tuned SOTA baselines. \item \textbf{Section~\ref{sec:supp_visuals}: Additional Visual Results.} We provide an extensive gallery gallery of qualitative comparisons across diverse scenarios to further substantiate the efficacy of GMD. \end{itemize}